 When I was a kid, I used to have the worst tummy aches and sorry, but was always constipated.
 I had constant sinus infections and colds.
 I now completely believe that was due to my excess dairy consumption, because I had the same issues all the way until I became vegan.
 Once I had adapted a vegan diet for many months, I went to my doctor and he tried to tell me I had to have dairy for calcium.
 I kind of laughed, but in all fairness, I love my doctor.
 But, it is sad that many doctors aren’t really well informed about nutrition itself, but moreso about treating with meds.
 Case in point, what we went through for years.
 A lot of doctors believe the same thing about dairy.
 You know, the ads of happy, laughing cows and that “milk does a body good” slogan.
 It’s all about greed and cruelty, that is the reality.
 There are no laughing cows, trust me.
 Now, that dairy is out of my life, all my issues are 100% gone!
 I had sooo many digestion issues and congestion issues that went away immediately once I stopped the dairy.
 Sometimes I don’t know whether to be thrilled about it or angry that I struggled, unnecessarily, for so many years.
 You don’t even realize how crappy you felt, until you get rid of the foods, and then realize how much better you feel!

 So, how is my husband’s health now?
 Well, he is a million times better!
-He is off crutches and completely off meds!
+Initially after going fully plant-based, he was able to get off crutches and off meds!
 He went without one flareup for about a year and a half.
-A couple of months ago though, he had some issues due to working in the yard and it causing some flareups.
+After going plant-based, it has been a learning curve of what plants can trigger gout too (high purine foods), like cauliflower, lentils, mushrooms, for example.
+He also cannot do physical things that he used to.
 With his body, his joints are extremely sensitive due to the years of gout flareups.
 It has made his joints much weaker and more easily affected.
 We have learned that too strenuous of exercise will cause a flareup.
 He cannot go jogging or work in the yard anymore.
 It is tough, but it is reality.
 We are just grateful knowing that the majority of it has been solved through diet.
 Life is not perfect and that’s okay.
 I’ve learned not to ask God to make everything perfect anymore, but instead just to help me accept things that I cannot change and His amazing grace to deal with them.
 I’m not going to share 20 articles on why a vegan diet works, because it’s not just something I read, I have lived it personally and seen what it can do for us and others.

 What changed for me?
 Other than what I already mentioned above, ethically changing, can I just say that I haven’t gotten sick ONCE since going vegan!
 Not even a sniffle.
 I’m more energetic and no longer groggy mid-afternoon.
-I no longer need to drink coffee in the mornings to function.
 I no longer have any tummy aches or the heavy feeling after a meal.
 Let me also clarify though, that it is entirely important to eat healthy vegan food.
 In other words, you won’t be any healthier if you eat nothing but vegan “meats”, vegan processed “cheeses”, vegan junk food, etc. It is just as bad for your health as it is full of chemicals.
 You should be eating homemade food, veggies, fruits, potatoes, legumes, etc. I eat a diet full of potatoes, some grains (mainly brown rice), lots of beans, nuts, avocados, lots of fruit, tons of veggies, chia seeds, flaxseed, sesame seeds, etc. Potatoes are absolutely our miracle food!
 I try to incorporate lots of variety.
 I love my homemade desserts too, of course!
 On rare occasion, we will eat Field Roast sausage when we want something fast.
 It is so delicious but it has oil in it, which I try to avoid as much as possible.
-Update: we no longer eat any fake meats since I am that much more careful about avoiding those high oil foods.
-I use absolutely no oil when I cook our own food.
+I don’t use oil when I cook our own food.
 I’m not promising you that you will be invincible on a vegan diet.
 You aren’t going to become superhuman or live forever.
 I again, am just sharing my own experience, which is really all I can do.
 I can’t speak for others, but the differences are night and day.

 So, what other outward changes have I noticed?
-Well, no exxageration, if my hair gets any thicker, I may start making wigs out of it.
+Well, no exaggeration, if my hair gets any thicker, I may start making wigs out of it.
 Honestly, I have always had thick hair, but nowhere near the thickness I have now.
 Even people that personally know me have commented on how much thicker it is.
 Well, guess what guys, it is even thicker than the last time you saw me….you can’t see my face now, hahaha!
 I can’t speak for others, but within 3 months of going vegan, my hair started to grow….and grow….and grow.
-It is so thick now, that I can’t even wear it down unless I have extra time to iron it straight, otherwise I look like I’m wearing 2 wigs of hair.
 It’s not a complaint, but I am just shocked at what the healthy foods have done for me.
 It is actually kind of comical.
-I take no vitamins either, it’s all food baby!
 I also lost 40 lbs total!
 After I gave birth to my daughter in October 2011, I really struggled to lose the baby weight.
 Still at 9 months postpartum, I was at 170 lbs.
 Just to give you an idea, I was 125 when I got pregnant, so it was very tough on my confidence.
 So, when we went vegetarian in May 2012 and vegan by October, I was back to my lean self by Christmas that year.
 Within a few weeks, the weight started to just melt off.
 I have debated many times showing my before/after photos.
 Now understand, I am not in any way saying you can only lose weight on a vegan diet, obviously.
 I am just simply stating that it does work if you are eating a healthy vegan diet.
 One of the biggest reasons is because of how much better food digests and how much fiber is in plantbased food.

-My skin as well seems to be getting younger looking, as my skin is so much more moist and smooth, which I attribute to the healthy fats from avocados and nuts and all the vitamins and nutrients from the veggies/fruits.
-I have never had such moist skin.
-That coupled with sun protection and Eminence skincare and sweet almond oil, and I’ll be ringing in my 40th birthday like a champ!
-Haha!
+My skin as well seems to be getting younger looking, as my skin is so much more hydrated and smooth, which I attribute to the healthy fats from avocados and nuts and all the vitamins and nutrients from the veggies/fruits.
+That coupled with sun protection, exfoliation and Eminence skincare has kept my skin so youthful.
 Now, I ain’t promising you that you will look 16 again if you adopt a vegan lifestyle, this is just my own experience!